Democrats Gain In Governors' Races, But Miss Chance At History

 Democrats are projected to win seats held by retiring GOP governors in Michigan, New Mexico and Maine.
 In Connecticut, by contrast, a retiring Democratic governor is projected to give way to a Republican.

-After big gains over the last decade, Republicans went into Tuesday controlling two-thirds of governors' offices around the country.
+After big gains over the past decade, Republicans went into Tuesday controlling two-thirds of governors' offices around the country.
 Democrats cut into that margin Tuesday but still trail in the nationwide tally.

 Although Gillum and Abrams were stymied in their efforts to break the color barrier in the Deep South, there were some other notable firsts.
 Republican Kristi Noem is projected to win her race to become the first female governor in South Dakota.
 And Democrat Jared Polis is projected to win in Colorado to become the nation's first openly gay governor.